tunglev/Mobile-Booth/README.md

 ### Mihir Nagarkatti
 Role: Connector
-- Coordinate teammate meetings based on available times (in person or online)
+- Coordinate teammate meetings based on available times (in person or online).
+This helps us work together better and makes sure we are on the same page about the project.
 - Help teammates connect parts of issues they are working on (i.e. connecting one system to another)

 Planned Issues:
--
+- FAQ and About Us Pages #18
+- Integrating AI with Custom Backgrounds #16
+- Research about roles and assign proper responsibility for Mihir Nagarkatti on README.md #7
+- Organize Meetings and Connect Teammates #17